DanielLiu1123/grpc-starter/docs/en-us/extension/test.md

 }
 ```

-You can specify the server port type on the `grpc.test.server.port` configuration.
+You can specify the server port type on the `grpc.test.server.port-type` configuration.

 - `IN_PROCESS`: This is the default value.
 If `grpc-client-boot-starter` is not on the classpath, it will fall back to `RANDOM_PORT`.
 - `RANDOM_PORT`: Use a random available port.